rubicolabs/charhub-docs/docs/settings.md

 ## Advanced Settings
 These settings allow you to finely control the way the AI responds to you.
+We have selected default settings that work well for most characters.
+Change these at your own risk!

 ### Max new tokens
 Determines the max number of tokens the AI will respond with.

 ### Temperature
 Temperature is a value between x….y.
 A lower temperature results in milder, more predictable conversations.
 A higher temperature results in more creative but sometimes unpredictable and incoherent conversations when taken too high.